 Today, Australia stands at the cusp of a new era of Antarctic engagement.
 New and improved research infrastructure is set to deliver stepped improvements in the capability of the Australian Antarctic Program to support Antarctic field research.
-Investments since 2016 include a new research and resupply Antarctic icebreaker RSV Nuyina, Antarctic overland traverse capability, new research station on Macquarie Island, commitment to develop a yearround Antarctic airlink, increased operating funding for the Australian Antarctic Division, Integrated Marine Observing System and CSIRO's Marine National Facility RV Investigator.
+Investments since 2016 include a new research and resupply Antarctic icebreaker RSV Nuyina, Antarctic overland traverse capability, a new research station on Macquarie Island, a commitment to develop a yearround Antarctic airlink, increased operating funding for the Australian Antarctic Division, Integrated Marine Observing System and CSIRO's Marine National Facility RV Investigator.
 Together these will ensure Australia remains at the technological forefront of ocean and cryosphere research.
-Underpinning these technological advances is a 10-year Commonwealth Government commitment to continue supporting Australian Antarctic science after funding for the ACE CRC expires in 2019.
+Underpinning these technological advances is a ten-year Federal Government commitment to funding the new Australian Antarctic Program Partnership which commenced on 1 July 2019.